Hobo: History

-While drifters have always existed in human society, the term became common only after the broad adoption of railroads, a means of free travel for those willing, often out of financial constraints, to hop aboard train cars furtively in violation of the law.
-With the end of the American Civil War in the 1860s, many discharged veterans returning home began hopping freight trains.
+While there have been drifters in every society, the term became common only after the broad adoption of railroads provided free, though illegal, travel by hopping aboard train cars (so-called "freighthopping").
+With the end of the American Civil War in the 1860s, many discharged veterans returning home began to hop freight trains.
 Others looking for work on the American frontier followed the railways west aboard freight trains in the late 19th century.

 In 1906, Professor Layal Shafee, after an exhaustive study, put the number of tramps in the United States at about 500,000 (about 0.6% of the US population at the time).
 His article "What Tramps Cost Nation" was published by The New York Telegraph in 1911, when he estimated the number had surged to 700,000.

 The number of hoboes increased greatly during the Great Depression era of the 1930s.
-With no work and no prospects at home, many decided to travel for free by freight train and try their luck elsewhere.
+With no work and no prospects at home, many decided to try their luck elsewhere by freight train.

-Life as a hobo was dangerous.
-In addition to the problems of being itinerant, poor, and far from home and support, plus the hostility of many train crews, they faced the railroad police, nicknamed "bulls", who had a reputation of violence against trespassers.
-Moreover, riding on a freight train is dangerous in itself.
-British poet W. H. Davies, author of The Autobiography of a Super-Tramp, lost a foot when he fell under the wheels when trying to jump aboard a train.
-It was easy to be trapped between cars, and one could freeze to death in cold weather.
+Hobo life was dangerous.
+Itinerant, poor, far from home and support, hoboes also faced the hostility of many train crews and the railroad police, nicknamed "bulls", who often dealt violently with trespassers.
+British poet W. H. Davies, author of The Autobiography of a Super-Tramp, lost a foot when he fell under the wheels trying to jump aboard a train.
+It was easy to get trapped between cars, and one could freeze to death in cold weather.
 When freezer cars were loaded at an ice factory, any hobo inside was likely to be killed.